Driving simulation lab

 - Contract research & development

 Our driving simulators are available to internal researchers.
-External researchers as well as industry users may hire them for research or commercial training purposes.
+External researchers as well as industry users may hire them for research purposes.
 Please contact our Lab Leader - Dr Julia Irwin